Choosing the Best Face Oil for Sensitive Skin

 When trying out a new product, select a small area, like the inside of your elbow or behind your ear.
 It's best to use the same location to test the product daily.

 One day of testing is not enough if your skin is reactive because it takes time to show sensitization.
 72h of testing is a reasonable timeframe depending on how worried you are about a reaction.
-With that said, the American Academy of Dermatology recommends 7-10 days of patch testing, which would be important to follow, especially if you are highly allergic to many things.
+With that said, the American Academy of Dermatology recommends 7-10 days of patch testing, which would be important to follow, especially if you are highly allergic or suffer from a condition like eczema.

 Start with a Single Carrier Oil

-Perhaps ultra-conservative, but if you need to heal your skin barrier or protect your skin from a flare-up, starting with a single carrier oil is the best approach.
+Perhaps ultra-conservative, but if you need to heal your skin barrier or protect your skin from an eczema or dermatitis flare-up, starting with a single carrier oil is the best approach.

 This is like an elimination diet - you know exactly what you've tried and whether you tolerated it or not.
 You also experience all the benefits of using face oils without wasting a bunch of money.

 There are many soothing, nourishing carrier oils that are suitable for sensitive skin.
 Given their gentle nature and unlikeliness to clog pores, these options are also going to be suited for all other skin types.